rajivbishwokarma/Vitis-AI-Tutorials/README.md

 # Dataset Download and Preprocessing
 + In the Files folder, copy the "notebooks_for_training" folder to your host machine
-+ Follow the steps described in the 'dataaug.ipynb' Jupiter notebook
++ Follow the steps described in the 'dataaug.ipynb' Jupyter notebook

 # ML Network Training and Model Creation
-+ Follow the steps described in the ''training.ipynb' Jupiter notebook
++ Follow the steps described in the ''training.ipynb' Jupyter notebook

 # Porting the Model to Target Platform (ZCU102 Eval Board)
 ## 1. Vitis AI Tools Docker Bring Up